meganz/android/Readme.md

 A fully-featured client to access your Cloud Storage provided by MEGA.

-This document will guide you to build the application on a Linux machine with Android Studio.
+This document will guide you to build the application on a Linux/MacOS machine with Android Studio.

 ### 1. Setup development environment